 The reorder point P is the point at which to reorder the above quantity Q*.
 It is made up of the average expected sales during the lead time— the time lag between placing and fulfilment of a reorder— and the safety stock preventing a temporary out-of-stock condition which would lead to late deliveries and probably result in lost sales as follows:

-where is the average daily sales in units, L is the lead time in days, and is safety stock in units, and is given by:
+where bard is the average daily sales in units, L is the lead time in days, and as:

 along with the replenishment level S given by , at each review of order for :